 Stevens requires all on-campus students to be immunized against vaccine-preventable diseases (e.g., mumps, measles, etc.) before coming to Stevens.
-All new students must submit a completed Student Health and Immunization Record thirty (30) days before the first day of class (submit by August 1, 2021); returning students do not need to submit an additional record after their first year.
+All new students must complete all of the required health and immunization documents in the Healthy Stevens portal thirty (30) days before the first day of class (submit by July 31, 2022); returning students do not need to submit an additional record after their first year.

 If applicable, students may request an exemption from one or more immunizations based on the categories detailed below.
 There are two categories of exemption for all types of vaccinations:

 1. Medical.
 A statement from a Physician or Nurse Practitioner is required indicating for which immunizations exemption is requested.
 The statement must include a diagnosis.
-If the student is pregnant, the statement must include the due date (this exemption is reviewed to determine continuation of exemption).
-Students approved for a medical exemption may be required to submit a physician statement annually which will be subject to review and approval each year.
+If the student is pregnant, the statement must include the due date (this exemption is reviewed to determine the continuation of the exemption).
+Students approved for a medical exemption may be required to submit a health care provider statement annually which will be subject to review and approval each year.

 2. Religious.
 A signed statement explaining how the administration of the immunization(s) for which exemption is requested conflicts with bona fide religious tenets/beliefs must be submitted to Student Health Services.
 Exemptions are not given for philosophical or moral objections to immunization.
 If a student is under the age of 18 (minor), then a parent/guardian must also sign the statement.